OrangeDev2/OrangeDev2/README.md

 -->

 - 🔭 I’m currently working on showip.io 🌐
-- 🌱 I’m currently learning React (front-end), PyQt/Qt (GUI Toolkit), and Deploying my website on cloud such as pages.github and CloudFlare
+- 🌱 I’m currently learning Full-satck -> React, NodeJS, and Express.
 - 👯 I’m looking to collaborate on Github for contributes
 - 🤔 I’m looking for help with Cool Effects on Manjaro Distro or Portfolio
 - 💬 Ask me about Anything or IT and Linux related.